Is It Wrong to Try to Pick Up Girls in a Dungeon?

-It has received two manga adaptations as well as an anime television series adaptation produced by J.C.Staff, which aired from April to June 2015.
+It has received two manga adaptations as well as an anime television series adaptation produced by J.C.Staff, which aired as the first season from April to June 2015.
 An OVA was released on December 7, 2016.
-A second anime season and an original anime film adaptation were both announced in February 2018.
+A second season and an original anime film adaptation were both announced in February 2018.
 The film, titled Is It Wrong to Try to Pick Up Girls in a Dungeon?: Arrow of the Orion premiered on February 15, 2019.
 The second season aired from July to September 2019.
 A third anime season and an OVA episode were both announced on September 27, 2019.
-The third season was slated to air in July 2020, but was delayed due to the COVID-19 pandemic.
+The third season was slated to begin airing in July 2020, but was delayed due to the COVID-19 pandemic.
 The third season aired from October to December 2020.
 A fourth season aired from July 2022 to March 2023.
+A fifth season aired from October 2024 to March 2025.

 Additionally, a spin-off light novel series titled Is It Wrong to Try to Pick Up Girls in a Dungeon?
 On the Side: Sword Oratoria began in January 2014, and another spin-off light novel series titled Is It Wrong to Try to Pick Up Girls in a Dungeon?: Familia Chronicle (illustrated by Nilitsu) began in March 2017.
 Both spinoffs have also received manga adaptations, and an anime television adaptation of Sword Oratoria aired from April to June 2017.

 Synopsis

 Setting

 The story takes place in the fictional city of Orario.
-The city is home to a number of gods who, seeking excitement, chose to limit their divine powers in order to experience the hardships of those who reside on the mortal world.
-Each god maintains a retinue of adventurers and support personnel drawn from the people of the city known as a Familia (ファミリア, Famiria).
-The primary activity of these organisations is exploring the labyrinth under the city known as the Dungeon (ダンジョン, Danjon) in order to battle monsters and harvest the crystal shards they leave behind when destroyed.
+The city is home to a number of Gods who, seeking excitement, chose to limit their divine powers in order to experience the hardships of those who reside on the mortal world.
+Each God maintains a retinue of adventurers and support personnel drawn from the people of the city known as a Familia (ファミリア, Famiria).
+The primary activity of these organizations is exploring the labyrinth under the city known as the Dungeon (ダンジョン, Danjon) in order to battle monsters and harvest the crystal shards they leave behind when destroyed.
 These shards are used to craft magic items and other treasures; however, they can also be exchanged directly for the world's currency.
 In a fashion typical of role playing games, the power of an adventurer is quantified by their level and a number of ability scores.
 By defeating more powerful monsters, an adventurer is able to increase their own level and ability scores, as well as unlock special powers known as skills.